 156 If the driver of a vehicle is causing the vehicle to enter or leave a highway and the driver has ascertained that he or she might do so with safety and does so without unreasonably affecting the travel of another vehicle, the provisions of sections 151 and 155 are suspended with respect to the driver while the vehicle is entering or leaving the highway.

 I belong to the camp that thinks you did something illegal by crossing the solid line.
 However, I have had a JJP in traffic court take the opposite view, so it really depends on who you end up with at the hearing.
-My contention would be that you were not leaving the highway, so the exemption under section 156 does not apply.
+My contention would be that you were preparing to leave the highway, not leaving it, so the exemption under section 156 would not apply.

 You may also wish to review the provincial driver's manual, Learn to Drive Smart, Chapter 4, pages 52 and 53 concerning HOV lanes.